Created in partnership with

 An ECG can also be recorded over 24 to 48 hours.
 This is also called Holter monitoring or ambulatory ECG monitoring.

-You have electrodes put on your chest.
-The wires attached to these will be taped down.
+Small sticky pads are put on your chest.
+The wires attached to these are taped down.
 The wires go under your clothes to a small portable recorder on a belt around your waist.

 While you are wearing the ECG recorder, you can do everything you would normally do except have a bath or shower.